Muthubioinfo/RelaxedBF/README.md

 # Bayesian clock model selection
-Files for Bayesian clock/relaxed clock model selection paper
+This repository contains the files used to recreate all the analysis in Bayesian clock/relaxed clock model selection paper.

+The user is required to have R/Rstudio for simulation analysis and install PAML package for Bayesian model selection analysis for both the simulated and empirical datasets.

 (1) The "simulate_trees.R" is used to simulate phylogenies with branch lengths under the different rate models - Strict clock (STR), Independent-log normal seriously violated or clock-like (ILN-SV or ILN-CL) and geometric brownian motion serious violated or clock-like (GBM-SV or GBM-CL).
 The "tree_fig1_sim.tree" is called as an input to "simulate_tree.R".